ypinhsuan/tp/docs/UserGuide.md

 #### Finding an attendance record: `find-attendance`

-If you need to find out a specific student's attendance for a specific week, make use of this command.
+If you need to find out a specific student's attendance for a specific week, you can make use of this command.

 **Format**: `find-attendance c\CLASS_INDEX l\LESSON_INDEX s\STUDENT_INDEX w\WEEK`
 * Finds the attendance record at the specified `CLASS_INDEX` + `LESSON_INDEX` + `STUDENT_INDEX` + `WEEK`.

 For example:
-1. It is the end of a semester and it's time to key in your students' attendance into luminus.
+1. It is the end of the semester and you wish to key in your students' attendance into luminus.
 You enter the command `list-student c\1` to see the students in your `CS2103T Tutorial` class.

 1. You would like to find out if Alex attended week 1 lesson and hence you type in the command